quintonweenink/car-booking/README.md

 Took me a while to get the in memory db working.

 Going to stop development with the above.
 Just want to document the work that has been done.

+### Work actions

+- Queing
+-